zxcq544/svelte-upload/README.md

-# svelte image upload with preview
+# svelte multiple image upload with preview
 This project does simple multiple image upload with preview.